SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/2-ObjectStructure/objectStructure.md

 - **Miscellaneous (x).** The remaining 7 bits illustrated with a green `X` are reserved for different reasons:
   - 1 bit is reserved for immutability.
   - 1 bit is reserved to mark the object as pinned.
 Basically, a pinned object is an object that cannot be moved in memory by the GC.
-  - 3 bits are reserved for the GC: isGray (for tri-color marking), isRemembered (for the remembered table from old space to young space) and isMarked (for the GC mark phase).
+  - 3 bits are reserved for the GC: isGray (for tri-color marking), `isRemembered` (for the remembered table from old space to young space) and `isMarked` (for the GC mark phase).
   - 2 bits are not used.

 Notice that the fields of the header are not all contiguous: miscellaneous bits are interleaved in between them.
-The header has been designed so commonly-accessed fields are aligned to a byte or 2-byte boundary.
+The header has been designed so that commonly accessed fields are aligned to a byte or 2-byte boundary.
 This design largely simplifies the decoding of the header, which boils down to a `load` and a `bit-and` instruction sequence.
 This simplifies the JIT compiler and generates better-quality machine code.